You Against Me

 I have to really appreciate Downham for touching on the hardships of reporting sexual assault.
 Many people don’t realize that reporting sexual assault is traumatic in itself.
 And no, I’m not talking about having to retell a thousand different people what happened, that’s bad enough.
 I’m talking about the tragedy of not being believed, being called a slut, hoe, whore by people who don’t even know you.
 Have every sexual act you have ever done scrutinized in a court, where the jury is being swayed to believe that you are a slut and asked for it.

-5. View of How the Whole Family is Affected by a Crime
+5. The Whole Family is Affected by a Crime

 While I’ve come across books that showed the victim’s point of view and the perpetrator’s point of view.
 I found it interesting to have the book’s point of views to be from the siblings of the victim and perpetrator.

-6. The Agony of Wanting to do the Right Thing BUT…
+6. Wanting to do the Right Thing BUT…

 Not wanting to get someone you love/like/care about to get in trouble.
 I wonder how many people had to suffer through this struggle.
 I could not imagine how painful it would be to come forward and condemn someone you love.

-7. The Disappointment of Finding out a Loved One did Something Terrible.
+7. Finding out a Loved One did Something Terrible.

 Another shitty situation.
 I appreciated that Downham allowed Tom to remain human, didn’t portray him as a monster.
 He did a monstrous thing but that doesn’t make him a monster.
 Because of this, the characters that loved and cared about him had to come to terms that he did something horrible while still maintaining their love.
 Another very painful experience.